DesignPatternsPHP/DesignPatternsPHP/index.rst

 --------

 The patterns can be structured in roughly three different categories.
-Please click |Wikipedia|_ for a full explanation of the pattern on Wikipedia.
+Please click on **the title of every pattern's page** for a full explanation of the pattern on Wikipedia.

 .. toctree::
    :titlesonly: